-This is an appeal under the Municipal Freedom of Information and Protection of Privacy Act, (the Act).
-The City of Cambridge (the City) received a request for the name of the person who filed a complaint with the City alleging a violation of a zoning by-law by the requester.
-The City located the name of the complainant, which was contained in a complaint form, and refused to disclose it to the requester, relyingon the following exemption contained in the Act:
+This is an appeal under the Municipal Freedom of Information and Protection of Privacy Act (the Act).
+The City of Etobicoke (the City) received a request for the name of the person who filed a complaint with the City alleging a violation of a by-law by the requester.
+The City located the name of the complainant, which was contained in a form entitled "Confidential Investigation Report", and refused to disclose it to the requester, relying on the following exemptions contained in the Act:

-• law enforcement - section 8(1)(d).
+- law enforcement section 8(1)(d) - invasion of privacy section 14

 The requester appealed the City's decision to deny access to the complainant's name.
-A Notice of Inquiry was provided to the appellant, the City and the original complainant.
-As the record containing the name of the complainant, the complaint form, also contains the personal information of the appellant, representations were sought from the parties on the application of sections 8(1)(d) and 38(a) of the Act.
-Representations were received from all of the parties.
+A Notice of Inquiry was provided to the appellant and the City.
+As the record containing the name of the complainant also contains the personal information of the appellant, representations were sought from the parties on the application of sections 8(1)(d), 38(a) and 38(b) of the Act.
+Representations were received from the City only.